adrianlzr/okta-scim-python-flask/README.md

 ## OAuth Authentication

 #### ℹ️ Disclaimer:
+* Okta Only supports the [Authorization Code Flow](https://developer.okta.com/docs/guides/implement-auth-code/overview/) for SCIM integrations.
-Currently, the SCIM Server [RequireAuth module](https://github.com/adrianlazar-personal/okta-scim-python-flask/blob/master/core/RequireAuth.py) can only verify the Token  Validity Remotely.
+* At the time being, the SCIM Server [RequireAuth module](https://github.com/adrianlazar-personal/okta-scim-python-flask/blob/master/core/RequireAuth.py) can only verify the Token  Validity Remotely.
 This module allows you to disable Okta as the default Authorization Provider: *@auth_required(method="oauth2", **okta=False**)*.
 The second paramter"okta"    is not a required parameter, and it's default value is set to **True**.

 *Furthermore, currently there is no actual validation.
 This is a work in progress.
 I will create a method for validating any type of JWT locally.*

 #### Leveraging Okta as the Authorization Server: